It is more or less easy to wake up depending on our current sleep stage.

 Last, but not least, it is much easier to wake up during light sleep.
 We feel alert and refreshed.That is why the Smart Alarm tries to wake you up during such stages.

-For example, if you set it to 7:30am, it will detect the best moment to wake you up (during a light sleep stage) depending on the wake window (X minutes until 7:30am) you chose in your app.
+For example, if you set it to 7:30am, it will detect the best moment to wake you up (during a light sleep stage) depending on the wake window (X minutes before 7:30am) that you chose in your app.
 If you remain in a deep sleep state until 7:30am, your Smart Alarm will act like a normal alarm and will wake you up at 7:30am.

-Specifically, the Smart Alarm will be triggered in the following situations:
+The Smart Alarm will be triggered in the following situations:

-- You are in the light sleep phase and are about to change your sleep phase (deep or paradoxical);
+- You are in the light sleep phase and are about to change your sleep phase (deep or paradoxical).

 - In all other cases, the Smart Alarm will ring at the set time.